OSGeo/OSGeoLive-doc/quickstart/pgrouting_quickstart.rst

 * **pgRouting Website** - Visit the project website http://www.pgrouting.org to learn more about pgRouting.

-* **Workshop on DVD** - Included on this LiveDVD is the FOSS4G 2010 pgRouting workshop "FOSS4G routing with pgRouting tools, OpenStreetMap road data and GeoEx", available in: file:///usr/share/pgrouting/workshop/
+* **Workshop on DVD** - Included on this LiveDVD is the FOSS4G 2010 pgRouting workshop `"FOSS4G routing with pgRouting tools, OpenStreetMap road data and GeoEx"`, available in: :file:`///usr/share/pgrouting/workshop/`

 .. note::